EresuLT/11-CourseraScrapingProject/README.md

                 7- To see working page, open your web browser and paste => http://127.0.0.1:8000/ or  left click to url "Starting development server at http://127.0.0.1:8000/"

+        P.S: You can check my codes while running project in "courseraScrap.py"

         In this project, I followed these steps;
                 1- Creating environment with => python -m venv env 2- Activating env with => env/Scripts/activate (for Windows)